 Every cabinet has doors or drawers that cover bits of wood.
 A common DIY mistake is to leave them in place and try to paint around them.
 Removing the drawers and doors before you begin any other step makes it easier to paint them properly and to hit the hidden spots behind them.

 The wood exterior of cabinets is typically either treated with a glossy finish or already painted before the DIY project begins.
 Neglecting to remove the outer layers with a sander can cause colors to go on unevenly, and the paint will begin chipping and peeling far sooner than if you had taken the proper steps.
 Sanding too much or with the wrong grain can also damage the wood, so entrusting a painter who knows how to work with interiors can save you from ending up with discolored patches on your cabinets that require delicate repairs or outright replacement.

 While tinting the primer is not strictly necessary, adding a touch of the final color to it can reduce the number of coats necessary to get a solid coloring on the cabinet.
 Using a smaller number of coats makes it easier to get an even application of color and remove the paint later if you decide to renovate again.

 Painting in a Dusty Environment

 After sanding the cabinets alongside any other renovations that stir up dust, the disruptive particulates can settle onto the surface of your cabinets.
 If you try to paint over the dust, it can be just as bad as for the paint’s ability to latch onto the wood as if you had never done any sanding in the first place.

-Renovate the Right Way
+Cabinet Painting the Right Way

 There are many other small details that a skilled interior painter knows that are time-consuming to replicate by a DIYer.
 While we’ve witnessed a variety of mistakes with DIY projects, we always recommend having a professional assist you.
 Contact us at The Painting Company before you start your next painting project.